What’s the Difference Between

 - Lots of Fine Print – Lessee is responsible for every ding, dent, scratch, hole, upholstery or carpet stain, repainting, and reconditioning.
 Whatever is necessary to make the vehicle commercially resalable for them.

 - Maintenance requirements – The lessee is obligated to perform all of the manufacturer’s scheduled maintenance during the lease term.

-- Lease-End Buyouts — Know as “residuals.”
-This is money due after your last lease payment…the amounts can be substantial.
+- Lease-End Buyouts — known as “residuals.”
+These are monies due after your last lease payment, and the amounts can be substantial.

-Municipal Leases for Police & Sheriffs – More Flexibility & More Options
+Municipal Lease Benefits for Police & Sheriffs – More Flexibility & More Options

-Compare First Capital’s municipal lease-to-own program, prices, flexibility and options to any other type of lease.
-Here’s why so many agency’s opt for a First Capital municipal lease rather than a commercial lease.
+Compare First Capital’s municipal lease-to-own program, prices, flexibility, and options to any other type of lease.
+Here’s why so many agencies opt for a First Capital municipal lease rather than a commercial lease.
 Check these benefits.

 Interest rates are typically less than ½ of commercial lease interest rates.